QuantumOfVacuum/kylebebak.github.io/_posts/2017-03-20-django-rest-framework-auth-csrf.md

 If `authentication_classes` isn't defined for a view, or it's an empty list, `SessionAuthentication` is run by default. `SessionAuthentication` is Django's default auth backend -- it's the one that checks the __session_id__ cookie.

 If the user isn't logged in, no CSRF token is needed, because the auth method returns before enforcing the CSRF check.
-However, if the client __is logged in with a session cookie__, the presence of the cookie triggers `SessionAuthentication`, which runs and raises a `PermissionDenied` exception if the CSRF check fails.
+However, if the client __is logged in with a session cookie__, the rest of the auth method runs and raises a `PermissionDenied` exception if the CSRF check fails.

 ## Why CSRF Protection?

 This can come as a surprise (it certainly did for me).
 Why does this make sense as default behavior, i.e. why is it a good idea to perform a CSRF check for requests that authenticate via a session cookie, but not for requests made by unauthenticated users?

 CSRF is also known as __session-riding__, and is specifically caused by storing the __session_id__ in a cookie, which is automatically sent if the __cookie's URL__ matches the __origin__ of the __request URL__.
-Because of this, any service that authenticates users with a session cookie [must protect against CSRF](http://127.0.0.1:4000/post/csrf-protection).
+Because of this, any service that authenticates users with a session cookie [must protect against CSRF](/post/csrf-protection).

 Now it's true that unauthenticated requests are also vulnerable to CSRF, but usually your API doesn't expose unsecured endpoints that respond to "unsafe" methods (`POST`, `PUT`, `PATCH`, `DELETE`).
 So, DRF doesn't prevent CSRF for unauthenticated requests.